 Doesn’t this colorful birthday cup make you smile?!
 My daughter had so much fun creating a custom Fudgy German Chocolate Ice Cream flavor for her birthday and enjoyed devouring her special birthday treat.

 Interested in trying The Curious Creamery Ice Cream Cake Mix to make your own gourmet ice cream?
-Grab a $2.00 off any 1 Cake Mix from The Curious Creamery and click HERE for a store location near you.
+Click HERE to find a store location near you!
 If it is not available near you, encourage your Walmart store manager to stock the shelves with it.

 What flavor combination or mix-ins would you use in your The Curious Creamery Ice Cream Cake Mix?